-Serbia: IMF demands further electricity price hikes23.
-December 2019. / News Serbia Energy
+Serbia: IMF demands further electricity price hikes, News Serbia Energy

 The International Monetary Fund (IMF) is demanding that the state-owned power utility EPS perform an evaluation of new electricity prices by the end of June 2020, which would include increased fee for encouraging renewable energy production, which means that the price of electricity for end consumers should be increased.

 According to Serbian newspapers, the IMF said in a report sent to Serbian authorities that without the implementation of these measures it would be unrealistic to expect successful financial consolidation of EPS.
 It also added that mid-2020 is the final deadline by which all activities related to the transformation of EPS from public enterprise to a joint stock company should be completed.